 In the United States, OSHA provides design requirements for access ladders.
-However, it is important to confirm the building code requirements for state and local jurisdictions.
+These standards help building owners and operators to provide a safe working environment for their team.
+Architects and engineers must understand the safety regulations so they can design safe access to back-of-house spaces.
+In addition to the OSHA standards, it is important to confirm the building code requirements for state and local jurisdictions.

-OSHA Requirements for Fixed Ladders appear in 29 CFR 1910.27 (Fixed Ladders).
+OSHA Requirements for Fixed Ladders appear in 29 CFR 1910.23 (Ladders).
 The information provided below covers general design requirements.
 Refer to the OSHA link for full documentation.

 Climbing Side Clearance: For 90 degree (vertical) ladders, there shall be 30" of clear space on the climbing side.

-Pitch: Fixed ladders shall have a pitch between 75 degrees and 90 degrees.
+Pitch: Fixed ladders shall not have a pitch greater than 90 degrees.

 Side Rails or Grab Bars: Extend 42" above the landing or access level.

 OSHA Fixed Ladder Fall Protection

 An employer's obligation to provide fall protection for fixed ladders is called out in 29 CFR 1910.28 (Duty to have fall protection and falling object protection).
 This section of the code states that a fall arrest system or ladder safety system is required for all fixed ladders that extend more than 24 feet above a lower level.
 Existing ladders that extend more than 24 feet may have a cage or well until November 18, 2036, at which point they must be replaced with a fall arrest system or ladder safety system.